Continuous delivery to Azure using Visual Studio Team Services and Git

 You can use Visual Studio Online team projects to host a Git repository for your source code, and automatically build and deploy to Azure web apps or cloud services whenever you push a commit to the repository.

 You'll need Visual Studio 2013 and the Azure SDK installed.
 If you don't already have Visual Studio 2013, download it by choosing the Get started for free link at www.visualstudio.com.
 Install the Azure SDK from here.

 You need an Visual Studio online account to complete this tutorial: You can open a Visual Studio Online account for free.

 To set up a cloud service to automatically build and deploy to Azure by using Visual Studio Online, follow these steps.

-If you don’t yet have a Visual Studio Online account, follow the instructions here.
+If you don’t already have a Visual Studio Online account, you can get one here.
 When you create your team project, choose Git as your source control system.
 Follow the instructions to connect Visual Studio to your team project.

 In Team Explorer, choose the Clone this repository link.

-Specify the location of the local copy, and choose the Clone button.
+Specify the location of the local copy and then choose the Clone button.

 In Team Explorer, in the Solutions section, choose the New link to create a new project in the local repository.

 You can deploy a web app or a cloud service (Azure Application) by following the steps in this walkthrough.
 Create a new Azure Cloud Service project, or a new ASP.NET MVC project.
-Make sure that the project targets the .NET Framework 4 or 4.5, and if you are creating a cloud service project, add an ASP.NET MVC web role and a worker role.
+Make sure that the project targets the .NET Framework 4 or later.
+If you are creating a cloud service project, add an ASP.NET MVC web role and a worker role.
 If you want to create a web app, choose the ASP.NET Web Application project template, and then choose MVC.
-See Create an ASP.NET web app in Azure App Service.
+See Create an ASP.NET web app in Azure App Service for more information.